 Incubator’s Competitive Advantages in the Music Industry

-Incubator’s revenue can be split into two categories.
+Incubator’s revenue streams can be split into two categories.

 As a community entering the music industry, we have two advantages.